obazl/dev_ocaml/docs/refman/providers_ocaml.md

 OcamlDepsetProvider(<a href="#OcamlDepsetProvider-opam">opam</a>, <a href="#OcamlDepsetProvider-nopam">nopam</a>, <a href="#OcamlDepsetProvider-cclib">cclib</a>)
 </pre>

 A Provider struct used by OBazl rules to provide heterogenous dependencies.
+Not provided by rule.

 **FIELDS**